polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 `method` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the HTTP method.
 Possible values are “GET” and “POST”;
 `uri` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the URI;
-`meta` is a future-reserved field containing additional, SCALE-encoded parameters.
-Currently, its value is ignored.
-Passing a pointer to non-readable memory shall not result in execution abortion.
-However, an empty array must be passed by the caller.
-Failure to do so may result in consensus breakage later when the spec is updated with this field's handling logic.
+`meta` is a future-reserved field containing a SCALE-encoded array with additional parameters.
+Currently, passing anything but a readable pointer to an empty array shall result in execution abort.
+This is to ensure backwards compatibility in case future versions start interpreting the contents of the array.

 ##### Result